evandrocoan/QuickSettings/README.rst

 2013-12-26
     - Fix instant preview for text input.
-    - Added instant preview in current view.
+    - Add instant preview in current view.
 This is cool for e.g. changing color schemes.
     - **Preferences → Edit Settings...** now presents a list of preferences, which are editable.
 Here you can edit preferences for different points of view.

-    - Added **This View** to list of editable preferences, which changes preferences for current view.
+    - Add **This View** to list of editable preferences, which changes preferences for current view.
 It does not include settings, which are dynamically set by packages.